National Highway 59 (India)

 National Highway 59 (NH 59) is a National Highway in India connecting Khariar and Brahmapur in the state of Odisha.
 Before renumbering of national highways, route of NH-59 was part of old national highway 217.
 The Highway is connected with SH 42 of Odisha State near Bangomunda.

 Route

-NH59 links Khariar, Titlagarh, Lankagarh, Baligurha, Surada, Asika, Hinjilicut and Brahmapur in the state of Odisha.
+NH59 links Khariar, Titlagarh, Lankagarh, Baligurha, Sorada, Asika, Hinjilikatu and Brahmapur in the state of Odisha.